syncfusion-content/xamarin-docs/Xamarin/SfMaps/Getting-Started.md

 {% endtabs %}

-Below is the complete code for map with marker and legend.
+The following code example gives you the complete code for map with marker and legend.

 {% tabs %}